-Matthews: Hindsight is sometimes more clear than foresight.
+MATTHEWS: Hindsight is sometimes clearer than foresight.
 I never did have a feeling that I was going to have a message for the world.
 What was happening was that I had a very personal interest that would not go away.
 There was a man, N. B. Lundwall, who wrote a lot of books in the Church and compiled a lot of materials.
 Brother Lundwall talked occasionally in his books about the Joseph Smith Translation, so I wrote him a letter and asked him about it.
 He lived in Salt Lake.
 At this time I had returned from my mission and was a student at BYU.
-He told me something I had not known, and that was that he was a convert from the RLDS Church.
+He told me something I had not known-that he was a convert from the RLDS Church.
 He said, "I can get you a copy."
-Neither Deseret Book nor anybody else would ever have handled an Inspired Version [the name of the JST published by the RLDS Church] of the Bible in those days.
+Neither Deseret Book nor anybody else would ever have handled an Inspired Version of the Bible in those days.
 He said, "I can get you a copy from my friends in Independence."
 So he got me my first copy of the Inspired Version of the Bible, and I went through it.
 Again, I think you could call it a thirst.
-I had a thirst for knowledge about the JST, so I read the entire King James Version [KJV] and the entire Joseph Smith Translation.
+I had a thirst for knowledge about the JST, so I read the entire King James Version (KJV) and the entire Joseph Smith Translation.
 Having both books open before me on the table, I would read a sentence from one and then the corresponding sentence from the other and then mark the differences.
 It took some years to do that, but eventually I went through the entire JST and compared every word to the KJV.
 I was impressed with the clarity and the contribution that Joseph Smith was making to understanding the Bible.
-I'd mention that to people and they'd say, "Oh, well, you can't trust that."
+I'd mention that to people, and they'd say, "Oh, well, you can't trust that."
 So I knew I had to contact the Reorganized Church and see the manuscript.

-Baugh: For many years Latter-day Saint scholars had difficulty conducting research in Independence at the RLDS [now the Community of Christ] Archives.
+BAUGH: For many years Latter-day Saint scholars had difficulty conducting research in Independence at the RLDS Archives.
 What was your relationship with the RLDS officials and leaders?